 Mr. Reeves currently serves on the following boards or is otherwise active in the following professional and community organizations:

-- Orange County Bar Association, Judiciary Committee member, Investment Advisory Sub-Committee member and Chair of 2016 Golf Committee
+- Orange County Bar Association, Judiciary Committee member, Investment Advisory Sub-Committee member

 - Orange County Bar Foundation, Board member